Sampling discretization in Orlicz spaces: Introduction

-Our approach is probabilistic in nature and it relies on Theorem 1.2 from \cite{GMPT07}, which is a simple corollary of the Talagrand's generic chaining method.
+Here $\|\cdot\|_\Phi$ is an integral Orlicz norm generated by the function $\Phi$ and $\|\cdot\|_{\Phi, {\bf x}}$ is its corresponding discrete counterpart for a discrete uniform measure on the set ${\bf x}$. \end{theorem} Our approach is probabilistic in nature and relies on Theorem 1.2 from \cite{GMPT07}, which is a straightforward corollary of the Talagrand's generic chaining method.
 We will also use basic Dudley's entropy bound (see estimate \eqref{Dudley} below) to estimate gamma functionals appearing from the application of the mentioned result from \cite{GMPT07}.